eepiemi/Materialbook/README.md

 </h2>

 If enabled, the app:
-*  Uses Material You colors for Facebook's blues
+*  Uses Material You colors instead of Facebook's blues
 *  Makes Facebook AMOLED Black
 *  Blocks sponsored ads
 *  Hides distractions like: